Divyamsharma-18/hyathi-fullstack-task/README.md

 > 🎮 Built with React, Typescript, Node.js, and MongoDB
 > 🔐 Login to sync your progress and adopted Pokémons
 > 🌸 Created with love and lots of fairy dust ✨

+I will be updating the repo every consecutive day for finishing the left functionality and adding more fun fun features in it!